View from the Associate Dean for Clinical Services

 I’m happy to report that the clinical services component of the University of Florida College of Veterinary Medicine’s mission continues to grow and thrive.

-This fall marks eight years since we opened our state-of-the-art Small Animal Hospital facility in 2010, and advances there alone have been stunning.
+Last fall marked eight years since we opened our state-of-the-art Small Animal Hospital facility in 2010, and advances there alone have been stunning.
 In addition, however, we’ve seen positive growth and change in many aspects of the entire UF Veterinary Hospitals operation.
 The bottom line is that our clinical service enterprise continues to adapt to the needs of the companion animal and horse-owning public.
 In some cases, that has meant bricks-and-mortar expansion; in others, we’re just working even harder to fine-tune our operation to ensure the maximum safety of our patients and the overall quality of the patient experience.

 Here are a few updates: